RangerMauve/blog.mauve.moe/posts/links.md

 # Cool Links to Neat Stuff

+## 2025/05/23

+- [the copilot delusion](https://deplet.ing/the-copilot-delusion/). some more ramblings about the risk of depending on LLM code generation

+## 2025/05/21

+- [gtoolkit - browse code with grsphs](https://gtoolkit.com/).
+I've idly considered making a code editor that treats code as a traverseable graph.
+This seems to go one step further and link between text and graph views with multiple tabs.
+It's customized with smalltalk which I've been wanting to learn.
+Overall seems like it'd useful for inspo if not to actually use.

 ## 2025/05/19

 - [Scrappy app maker](https://pontus.granstrom.me/scrappy/).
 They made a tool for drag and drop UIs for "small apps".
 It'd be cool to do something similar with Agregore.
+- [benui - why I refuse AI](https://benui.ca/why-i-refuse-ai/).
+Good summary of some of the issues with relying on LLMs for coding.
+I feel some of the same convictions.

 ## 2025/05/14